 We have business operations globally, and accordingly, we are exposed to foreign currency fluctuations that can affect our financial results.
-For the years ended December 31, 2020 and 2019, approximately 11.1%, respectively, of our revenue was derived from contracts denominated in currencies other than the U.S. dollar, whereas approximately 25.2% and 22.3% of our operational costs, including, but not limited to, salaries, wages and other employee benefits, were derived in foreign currencies.
-Of these exposures, approximately 79.7% and 81.9% of revenue denominated in foreign currencies and approximately 50.8% and 52.8% of operational costs denominated in foreign currencies were Euro denominated for the years ended December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2021 and 2020, approximately 10.6% and 11.1%, respectively, of our revenue was derived from contracts denominated in currencies other than the U.S. dollar, whereas approximately 25.9% and 25.2% of our operational costs, including, but not limited to, salaries, wages and other employee benefits, were derived in foreign currencies.
+Of these exposures, approximately 78.5% and 79.7% of revenue denominated in foreign currencies and approximately 47.1% and 50.8% of operational costs denominated in foreign currencies were Euro denominated for the years ended December 31, 2021 and 2020, respectively.
 Our financial statements are reported in U.S. dollars and, accordingly, fluctuations in exchange rates will affect the translation of our revenues and expenses denominated in foreign currencies into U.S. dollars for purposes of reporting our consolidated financial results.
-We recalculated our reported pre-tax income for the years ended December 31, 2020 and 2019 using foreign exchange rates that were 10% higher and 10% lower than actual exchange rates utilized during the year.
-When utilizing foreign exchange rates 10% higher than actual exchange rates, our pre-tax income for the years ended December 31, 2020 and 2019 is negatively impacted by approximately \$8.8 million and \$6.7 million, respectively.
-When utilizing foreign exchange rates are ended December 31, 2020 and 2019 is positively impacted by approximately \$8.8 million and \$6.7 million, respectively.
+We recalculated our reported pre-tax income for the years ended December 31, 2021 and 2020 using foreign exchange rates that were 10% higher and 10% lower than actual exchange rates utilized during the year.
+When utilizing foreign exchange rates 10% higher than actual exchange rates, our pre-tax income for the years ended December 31, 2021 and 2020 is negatively impacted by approximately \$12.3 million and \$8.8 million, respectively.
+When utilizing foreign exchange rates 10% lower than actual exchange rates, our pre-tax income for the years ended December 31, 2021 and 2020 is positively impacted by approximately \$12.3 million and \$8.8 million, respectively.